-All yard waste must be in paper bags or trash cans.
-Please do not use your City-issued trash bin.
+All yard waste must be in paper bags or trash cans, and it cannot be mixed with household waste or other non-organic items.
+Please do not use your City-issued trash bin to collect yard waste.

-Acceptable items include yard debris, leaves, grass clippings and tree branches.
-Branches should not exceed four feet in length and six inches in diameter and must be tied in bundles or placed in containers to be collected.
+Acceptable items include yard debris, leaves, grass clippings, and tree branches.
+Branches should not exceed four feet in length and six inches in diameter and must be tied in bundles that do not exceed 50 pounds with a hemp rope or twine or placed in containers to be collected.

 Unacceptable items include bamboo, dirt, stumps and treated lumber, painted wood, pallets and similar items.

-To learn about the the City's leaf collection service, please visit Leaf Collection.
+To learn about the the City's leaf collection service, please visit the Leaf Collection page.

-The City of Hyattsville offers residential compost pick up on Mondays (except for holidays).
-Compost can be left curbside in an appropriate container along with bagged yard waste.
-See guidelines below for details.
+The City of Hyattsville offers regular residential compost pick up on Mondays (except for holidays).
 This program is limited to residences in the incorporated City limits and does not include commercial or multi-family properties.

 There are also compost drop-off bins located in several City parks!
 Any City resident can bring compost to these bins.
 The green bins are labeled as "Food Waste Compost Only" and located at:

 - Heurich Park (2800 Nicholson Street)

 - University Hills Duck Pond (3400 Stanford Street)

 - Department of Public Works Operations Center (4633 Arundel Place)